Processing math: 16%

 Now we will show that the central limit theorem does not hold.
 Define

-\[T_{n} = S_{n} - E(S_{n}) = \sum_{i=1}^{n} X_{i} - \sum_{i=1}^{n} 2^{-i} = \sum_{i=1}^{n} X_{i} - 2^{-i} =\sum_{i=1}^{n} X_{i} - E(X_{i}).\]
+T_{n} = S_{n} - E(S_{n}) = \sum_{i=1}^{n} X_{i} - \sum_{i=1}^{n} 2^{-i} = \sum_{i=1}^{n} X_{i} - 2^{-i} =\sum_{i=1}^{n} X_{i} - E(X_{i}).

-Then $E(T_{n}) = 0$ and $Var(T_{n}) = Var(S_{n})$.
+Then E(T_{n}) = 0 and Var(T_{n}) = Var(S_{n}).
 Again, with this variance uniform asymptotic negligibility does not hold and thus neither does the Lindeberg condition.
 So,

-\[\frac{ S_{n} - E(S_{n}) }{ \sqrt{ Var(S_{n}) } } = \frac{ T_{n} }{ \sqrt{ Var(T_{n}) } } \not \stackrel{ \text{d}}{\rightarrow}N(0,1).\]
+\frac{ S_{n} - E(S_{n}) }{ \sqrt{ Var(S_{n}) } } = \frac{ T_{n} }{ \sqrt{ Var(T_{n}) } } \not \stackrel{ \text{d}}{\rightarrow}N(0,1).

 4

-Let $(U_{1,n} , \dots , U_{n,n})$ be a sequence of random vectors uniformly distributed over the set $\{ (u_{1}, \dots u_{n} : \sum_{i=1}^{n} u_{i}^{2} = n \}$.
-Show that $U_{1,n} \stackrel{ \text{d}}{\rightarrow} N(0,1)$.
+Let (U_{1,n} , \dots , U_{n,n}) be a sequence of random vectors uniformly distributed over the set \{ (u_{1}, \dots u_{n} : \sum_{i=1}^{n} u_{i}^{2} = n \}.
+Show that U_{1,n} \stackrel{ \text{d}}{\rightarrow} N(0,1).

-Hint: Represent $(U_{1,n}, \dots , U_{n,n}$ as $(X_{1}, \dots , X_{n} / \sqrt{ n^{-1} \sum_{i=1}^{n} X_{i}^{2} }$, where $X_{1}, X_{2}. \dots$ is a sequence of iid $N(0,1)$ random variables.
+Hint: Represent (U_{1,n}, \dots , U_{n,n} as (X_{1}, \dots , X_{n} / \sqrt{ n^{-1} \sum_{i=1}^{n} X_{i}^{2} }, where X_{1}, X_{2}. \dots is a sequence of iid N(0,1) random variables.

 We can first look at the denominator.
 Notice that

-\[E\Big[ \frac{ 1 }{ n } \sum_{i=1}^{n} X_{i}^{2} \Big] = \frac{ n }{ n} = 1.\]
+E\Big[ \frac{ 1 }{ n } \sum_{i=1}^{n} X_{i}^{2} \Big] = \frac{ n }{ n} = 1.

 Thus, the denominator goes to 1 in probability.
-Also, $X_{1} \sim N(0,1) \stackrel{ \text{d}}{\rightarrow} N(0,1)$.
+Also, X_{1} \sim N(0,1) \stackrel{ \text{d}}{\rightarrow} N(0,1).
 Now we can apply Slutsky’s Theorem.

-\[U_{1,n} = \frac{ X_{1} }{ \sqrt{ n^{-1} \sum_{i=1}^{n} X_{i}^{2} } } \stackrel{ \text{d}}{\rightarrow} \frac{ N(0,1) }{ \sqrt{ 1 } } = N(0,1)\]
+U_{1,n} = \frac{ X_{1} }{ \sqrt{ n^{-1} \sum_{i=1}^{n} X_{i}^{2} } } \stackrel{ \text{d}}{\rightarrow} \frac{ N(0,1) }{ \sqrt{ 1 } } = N(0,1)

 5

-Let $X_{1}, X_{2}, \dots $ be iid with pdf $f(x) = \mid x \mid ^{-3}$, $\mid x \mid > 1$.
-Show that $X$ has infinite variance, but $\sum_{i=1}^{n} X_{i} / \sqrt{ n \log(n) } \stackrel{ \text{d}}{\rightarrow} N(0,1)$.
+Let X_{1}, X_{2}, \dots be iid with pdf f(x) = \mid x \mid ^{-3}, \mid x \mid > 1.
+Show that X has infinite variance, but \sum_{i=1}^{n} X_{i} / \sqrt{ n \log(n) } \stackrel{ \text{d}}{\rightarrow} N(0,1).

-We will start by finding the expected value and variance of $X_{i}$.
+We will start by finding the expected value and variance of X_{i}.

-\[\begin{align} E(X_{i}) & = \int_{-\infty}^{-1} x\cdot -x^{-3} dx + \int_{1}^{\infty} x \cdot x^{-3} dx \\ & = \int_{-\infty}^{-1} -x^{-2} dx + \int_{1}^{\infty} x^{-2} dx \\ & = -1 + 1 \\ & = 0 \\ \\ E(X_{i}^{2}) & = \int_{-\infty}^{-1} x^{2}\cdot -x^{-3} dx + \int_{1}^{\infty} x^{2} \cdot x^{-3} dx \\ & = 2 \log(x) \mid_{1}^{\infty} \\ & = \infty \\ \\ Var(X_{i}) & = \infty \end{align}\]
+\begin{align} E(X_{i}) & = \int_{-\infty}^{-1} x\cdot -x^{-3} dx + \int_{1}^{\infty} x \cdot x^{-3} dx \\ & = \int_{-\infty}^{-1} -x^{-2} dx + \int_{1}^{\infty} x^{-2} dx \\ & = -1 + 1 \\ & = 0 \\ \\ E(X_{i}^{2}) & = \int_{-\infty}^{-1} x^{2}\cdot -x^{-3} dx + \int_{1}^{\infty} x^{2} \cdot x^{-3} dx \\ & = 2 \log(x) \mid_{1}^{\infty} \\ & = \infty \\ \\ Var(X_{i}) & = \infty \end{align}

-Now define $Y_{n} = X_{n} 1\left\{ \mid X_{n} \mid \leq \sqrt{ n } \right\}$.
-Then $E(Y_{n}) = 0$ and
+Now define Y_{n} = X_{n} 1\left\{ \mid X_{n} \mid \leq \sqrt{ n } \right\}.
+Then E(Y_{n}) = 0 and

-\[\begin{align} Var(Y_{n}) & = E(X_{n}^{2} 1\left\{ \mid X_{n} \mid \leq \sqrt{ n } \right\} ) \\ & = \int_{-\sqrt{ n }}^{-1} x^{2} \cdot -x^{3} dx + \int_{1}^{\sqrt{ n }} x^{2} \cdot x^{-3} dx \\ & = 2 \log(x) \mid_{1}^{\sqrt{ n }} \\ & = \log(n) < \infty. \end{align}\]
+\begin{align} Var(Y_{n}) & = E(X_{n}^{2} 1\left\{ \mid X_{n} \mid \leq \sqrt{ n } \right\} ) \\ & = \int_{-\sqrt{ n }}^{-1} x^{2} \cdot -x^{3} dx + \int_{1}^{\sqrt{ n }} x^{2} \cdot x^{-3} dx \\ & = 2 \log(x) \mid_{1}^{\sqrt{ n }} \\ & = \log(n) < \infty. \end{align}

-Then we have $\sigma_{n}^{2} =\sum_{i=1}^{n} E(Y_{i}) = \sum_{i=1}^{n} \log(i)$.
+Then we have \sigma_{n}^{2} =\sum_{i=1}^{n} E(Y_{i}) = \sum_{i=1}^{n} \log(i).

-Now we can check Lyapunov’s condition for $Y_{n}$.
-Take $\delta = 1$.
+Now we can check Lyapunov’s condition for Y_{n}.
+Take \delta = 1.
 Then we need to show that

-\[\sigma_{n}^{-3} \sum_{i=1}^{n} E( \mid Y_{n} \mid^{3}) \rightarrow 0.\]
+\sigma_{n}^{-3} \sum_{i=1}^{n} E( \mid Y_{n} \mid^{3}) \rightarrow 0.

 First, let’s calculate the expectation

-\[\begin{align} E(\mid Y_{n} \mid ^{3}) & = E( \mid X_{n} \mid^{3} 1\left\{ \mid X_{n} \mid \leq \sqrt{ n } \right\}) \\ & = \int_{-\sqrt{ n }}^{-1} x^{3} \cdot -x^{3} dx + \int_{1}^{-\sqrt{ n }} x^{3} \cdot x^{3} dx \\ & = 2 \int_{1}^{\sqrt{ n }} 1 dx \\ & = 2 (\sqrt{ n } - 1) \end{align}\]
+\begin{align} E(\mid Y_{n} \mid ^{3}) & = E( \mid X_{n} \mid^{3} 1\left\{ \mid X_{n} \mid \leq \sqrt{ n } \right\}) \\ & = \int_{-\sqrt{ n }}^{-1} x^{3} \cdot -x^{3} dx + \int_{1}^{-\sqrt{ n }} x^{3} \cdot x^{3} dx \\ & = 2 \int_{1}^{\sqrt{ n }} 1 dx \\ & = 2 (\sqrt{ n } - 1) \end{align}

 Now we can plug this in.

-\[\begin{align} \sigma_{n}^{-3} \sum_{i=1}^{n} E( \mid Y_{n} \mid^{3}) & = \Big[ \sum_{i=1}^{n} \log(i) \Big]^{-3} \sum_{i=1}^{n} 2(\sqrt{ i } - 1) \\ & \leq (n \log(n))^{-3} \Big[ 2 \sum_{i=1}^{n} (\sqrt{ i }) - 2 n \Big] & \leq (n \log(n))^{-3} \Big[ 2 n \sqrt{ n } - 2 n \Big] \\ & = \frac{ 2 n \sqrt{ n } - 2n }{ n^{3} \log(n)^{3} } \rightarrow 0 \end{align}\]
+\begin{align} \sigma_{n}^{-3} \sum_{i=1}^{n} E( \mid Y_{n} \mid^{3}) & = \Big[ \sum_{i=1}^{n} \log(i) \Big]^{-3} \sum_{i=1}^{n} 2(\sqrt{ i } - 1) \\ & \leq (n \log(n))^{-3} \Big[ 2 \sum_{i=1}^{n} (\sqrt{ i }) - 2 n \Big] & \leq (n \log(n))^{-3} \Big[ 2 n \sqrt{ n } - 2 n \Big] \\ & = \frac{ 2 n \sqrt{ n } - 2n }{ n^{3} \log(n)^{3} } \rightarrow 0 \end{align}

 Thus, Lyapunov’s condition holds and

-\[\frac{ \sum_{i=1}^{n} Y_{i} }{ \sigma_{n} } = \frac{ \sum_{i=1}^{n} Y_{i} }{ \sqrt{ \sum_{i=1}^{\infty} \log(i) } } = \frac{ \sum_{i=1}^{n} Y_{i} }{ \sqrt{ \log(n!) } } \stackrel{ \text{d}}{\rightarrow} N(0,1).\]
+\frac{ \sum_{i=1}^{n} Y_{i} }{ \sigma_{n} } = \frac{ \sum_{i=1}^{n} Y_{i} }{ \sqrt{ \sum_{i=1}^{\infty} \log(i) } } = \frac{ \sum_{i=1}^{n} Y_{i} }{ \sqrt{ \log(n!) } } \stackrel{ \text{d}}{\rightarrow} N(0,1).

 Notice that

-\[\frac{ \log(n!) }{ n \log(n) } \rightarrow 1 \text{ and } \frac{ n \log(n) }{ \log(n!) } \rightarrow 1.\]
+\frac{ \log(n!) }{ n \log(n) } \rightarrow 1 \text{ and } \frac{ n \log(n) }{ \log(n!) } \rightarrow 1.

 Thus, by Slutsky’s Theorem

-\[\frac{ \sum_{i=1}^{n} Y_{i} }{ \sqrt{ n \log(n)} } \cdot \frac{ \sqrt{ n \log(n)} }{ \sqrt{ \log(n!) } } \stackrel{ \text{d}}{\rightarrow} N(0,1).\]
+\frac{ \sum_{i=1}^{n} Y_{i} }{ \sqrt{ n \log(n)} } \cdot \frac{ \sqrt{ n \log(n)} }{ \sqrt{ \log(n!) } } \stackrel{ \text{d}}{\rightarrow} N(0,1).

-Now we want to show $\frac{ \sum_{i=1}^{n} X_{i} - Y_{i} }{ \sqrt{ n \log(n)} } \stackrel{ \text{p}}{\rightarrow}0$.
+Now we want to show \frac{ \sum_{i=1}^{n} X_{i} - Y_{i} }{ \sqrt{ n \log(n)} } \stackrel{ \text{p}}{\rightarrow}0.
 Notice that

-\[X_{i} - Y_{i} = X_{i} - X_{i} 1 \left\{ \mid X_{i} \leq \sqrt{ i } \right\} = X_{i}1 \left\{ \mid X_{i} > \sqrt{ i } \right\} \rightarrow 0.\]
+X_{i} - Y_{i} = X_{i} - X_{i} 1 \left\{ \mid X_{i} \leq \sqrt{ i } \right\} = X_{i}1 \left\{ \mid X_{i} > \sqrt{ i } \right\} \rightarrow 0.

 Then,

-\[\begin{align} E( X_{i} 1 \left\{ \mid X_{i} > \sqrt{ i } \right\}) & = \int_{1}^{\infty} \mid x \mid \cdot \mid x \mid^{-3} 1 \left\{ \mid X_{i} > \sqrt{ i } \right\} dx \\ & = \int_{1}^{\infty} x^{-2} 1 \left\{ \mid X_{i} > \sqrt{ i } \right\} dx \\ & = \int_{-\infty}^{-\sqrt{ i }} x^{-2} dx + \int_{\sqrt{ i }}^{\infty} x^{-2} dx \\ & = -x^{-1} \mid_{-\infty}^{-\sqrt{ i }} + -x^{-1} \mid_{\sqrt{ i }}^{\infty} \\ & = \frac{ 2 }{ \sqrt{ i } }. \end{align}\]
+\begin{align} E( X_{i} 1 \left\{ \mid X_{i} > \sqrt{ i } \right\}) & = \int_{1}^{\infty} \mid x \mid \cdot \mid x \mid^{-3} 1 \left\{ \mid X_{i} > \sqrt{ i } \right\} dx \\ & = \int_{1}^{\infty} x^{-2} 1 \left\{ \mid X_{i} > \sqrt{ i } \right\} dx \\ & = \int_{-\infty}^{-\sqrt{ i }} x^{-2} dx + \int_{\sqrt{ i }}^{\infty} x^{-2} dx \\ & = -x^{-1} \mid_{-\infty}^{-\sqrt{ i }} + -x^{-1} \mid_{\sqrt{ i }}^{\infty} \\ & = \frac{ 2 }{ \sqrt{ i } }. \end{align}

 Then we can use the triangle inequality to bound our probability.

-\[\begin{align} P & \Big( \mid \frac{ \sum_{i=1}^{n} X_{i} - Y_{i} }{ \sqrt{ n \log(n) } } > \varepsilon \Big) \\ & \leq P\Big( \sum_{i=1}^{n} \mid X_{i} - Y_{i} \mid > \sqrt{ n \log(n) } \varepsilon\Big) \\ & = P \Big( \sum_{i=1}^{n} \mid X_{i} \mid 1(\mid X_{i} \mid > \sqrt{ i }) > \sqrt{ n \log(n) } \varepsilon \Big) \end{align}\]
+\begin{align} P & \Big( \mid \frac{ \sum_{i=1}^{n} X_{i} - Y_{i} }{ \sqrt{ n \log(n) } } > \varepsilon \Big) \\ & \leq P\Big( \sum_{i=1}^{n} \mid X_{i} - Y_{i} \mid > \sqrt{ n \log(n) } \varepsilon\Big) \\ & = P \Big( \sum_{i=1}^{n} \mid X_{i} \mid 1(\mid X_{i} \mid > \sqrt{ i }) > \sqrt{ n \log(n) } \varepsilon \Big) \end{align}

 We can again bound our probability using Markov’s inequality.

-\[\begin{align} P & \Big( \sum_{i=1}^{n} \mid X_{i} \mid 1(\mid X_{i} \mid > \sqrt{ i }) > \sqrt{ n \log(n) } \varepsilon \Big)\\ & \leq \frac{ \sum_{i=1}^{n} E(\mid X_{i} \mid 1(\mid X_{i} \mid > \sqrt{ i })) }{ \sqrt{ n \log(n) } \varepsilon } \\ & = \frac{ 2 \sum_{i=1}^{n} i^{-1/2} }{ \sqrt{ n \log(n) } \varepsilon} \\ & \approx \frac{ 2 \cdot 2 \sqrt{ n } }{ \sqrt{ n \log(n) } \varepsilon } \rightarrow 0 \end{align}\]
+\begin{align} P & \Big( \sum_{i=1}^{n} \mid X_{i} \mid 1(\mid X_{i} \mid > \sqrt{ i }) > \sqrt{ n \log(n) } \varepsilon \Big)\\ & \leq \frac{ \sum_{i=1}^{n} E(\mid X_{i} \mid 1(\mid X_{i} \mid > \sqrt{ i })) }{ \sqrt{ n \log(n) } \varepsilon } \\ & = \frac{ 2 \sum_{i=1}^{n} i^{-1/2} }{ \sqrt{ n \log(n) } \varepsilon} \\ & \approx \frac{ 2 \cdot 2 \sqrt{ n } }{ \sqrt{ n \log(n) } \varepsilon } \rightarrow 0 \end{align}

-Thus $\frac{ \sum_{i=1}^{n} X_{i} - Y_{i} }{ \sqrt{ n \log(n) } } \stackrel{ \text{p}}{\rightarrow}0$.
+Thus \frac{ \sum_{i=1}^{n} X_{i} - Y_{i} }{ \sqrt{ n \log(n) } } \stackrel{ \text{p}}{\rightarrow}0.

 Now we can combine these results using Slutsky’s theorem.

-\[\frac{ \sum_{i=1}^{n} X_{i} }{ \sqrt{ n \log(n) } } = \frac{ \sum_{i=1}^{n} X_{i} +Y_{i} - Y_{i} }{ \sqrt{ n \log(n) } } = \frac{ \sum_{i=1}^{n} Y_{i} }{ \sqrt{ n \log(n) } } + \frac{ \sum_{i=1}^{n} X_{i} - Y_{i} }{ \sqrt{ n \log(n) } } \stackrel{ \text{d}}{\rightarrow} N(0,1) + 0 = N(0,1)\]
+\frac{ \sum_{i=1}^{n} X_{i} }{ \sqrt{ n \log(n) } } = \frac{ \sum_{i=1}^{n} X_{i} +Y_{i} - Y_{i} }{ \sqrt{ n \log(n) } } = \frac{ \sum_{i=1}^{n} Y_{i} }{ \sqrt{ n \log(n) } } + \frac{ \sum_{i=1}^{n} X_{i} - Y_{i} }{ \sqrt{ n \log(n) } } \stackrel{ \text{d}}{\rightarrow} N(0,1) + 0 = N(0,1)